Scalingo/php-buildpack/CONTRIBUTING.md

 package version is updated for the package type.
 Manifests are plain text files which list each available version on a separate line.

-They're uploaded to the S3 bucket as `manifest.<type>` files, e.g. the manifest for PHP is `manifest.php`.
+They're uploaded to the Swift bucket as `manifest.<type>` files, e.g. the manifest for PHP is `manifest.php`.

-Before packaging anything, you need to make sure that you've a Zlib tarball in your S3 bucket.
+Before packaging anything, you need to make sure that you've a Zlib tarball in your swift bucket.
 Both NGINX and PHP depend on it. _You need the exact version which is set in the packaging scripts._

 To get one, use `support/get_zlib <version>`, for example: